mpopatia/rovewithme/README.md

 The application won the 3rd place overall.

 The editor uses the Priceline API for hotels and the Google QPX API for flights

+The devpost link for the application is: devpost.com/software/rove-with-me